print

 The church bases its claims mostly on the teaching of an obscure young Jew with messianic pretensions who, let's face it, didn't make much of an impression in his lifetime.
 There isn't a single word about him in secular history.
 Not a word, no mention of him by the Romans.
 Not so much as a reference by Josephus. (p.
 152)

-Is Mr. Templeton correct?
-Is there no word regarding Jesus except for those found in the scriptures?
-Is there no mention of Him in Roman history?
+But are these skeptics correct?
+Is there no word regarding Jesus except for those found in the Bible—a book that despite their dismissing, is arguably the most popular ever written?
+Furthermore, is there no mention of Him in Roman history as they claims?
 And what about Josephus?
-Is it true that Josephus remained silent concerning the existence of Christianity’s leading figure?
+Is it true that he remained silent concerning the existence of Christianity’s leading figure as many assert?

-Everyone who considers himself a serious Christian must face this question: was Jesus real?
-Did He really live when the Bible writers say He did?
+Everyone who considers himself a serious believer must face this question: was Jesus real?
+Did He really live when the Bible writers say?
 Did He really do the things the Bible claims?
 Was Jesus actually crucified and more importantly, was He raised from the dead on the third day as the scriptures declare?

 The plain truth is that there exists clear and compelling evidence from both the scriptures and secular history proving the existence of the biblical Jesus.
-Further, to characterize the scriptures as untrustworthy because they were written from positions of bias reveals a great misunderstanding about the Bible and its many authors.
+Furthermore, for critics like Mr. Templeton to characterize the scriptures as untrustworthy because they were written from positions of bias reveals a great misunderstanding about the Bible and its many authors.
+To illustrate this point, consider the following:

 The Bible Is Historical Evidence